JoeFurfaro/Martinrea-Interviews/fall22/FrontEndChallenge/README.md

 **Note: We are not too concerned about CSS.
 Try your best but don't spend too long on styling.**

 **If you finish the implementation early you can take a look at styling your login page** [See this](Styled.md)

+**You may use the internet and other online resources and documentation to complete the task**